siffreinsg/blackpearrl/qbit_manage/README.md

 ## Configuration

 Edit the `config.yaml` file in the `~/blackpearrl/qbit_manage` directory.
-No environment variables are required for this tool.

-Update the host and port for qBittorrent Web UI.

-To authenticate with qBittorrent, you will need to add your username and password to the `config.yaml` file.
+Set the `QBT_HOST` environment variable to the IP address or host of the machine running qBittorrent.
+Set `QBT_USER` and `QBT_PASS` if you are using authentication.
 Alternatively, you may configure qBittorrent Web UI to bypass authentication for the IP address the script is running from.

 ## Systemd service